mfkimbell/catalog-web-scraper/README.md

 And here's the code corresponding:

-Here is colleging all of the HTML from the page.
+Here is collecting all of the HTML from the page.

 <img width="591" alt="Screenshot 2023-01-23 at 6 49 41 PM" src="https://user-images.githubusercontent.com/107063397/214189500-62633552-8b16-4216-b8aa-509969844452.png">